abrshtg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo Hello, World|prints “Hello, World”, followed by a new line to the standard output|
 echo "\"(Ôo)'"|displays a confused smiley "(Ôo)'|
 cat /etc/passwd|display the content of the /etc/passwd file|
+cat /etc/passwd /etc/hosts|display the content of /etc/passwd and /etc/hosts|